Jammy2211/PyAutoLens/README.md

 from autolens.autopipe import non_linear as nl
 from autolens.analysis import galaxy_prior as gp
-from autolens.imaging import mask as msk from autolens.imaging import image as im from autolens.profiles import light_profiles, mass_profiles
+from autolens.imaging import mask as msk from autolens.imaging import image_plane_image as im from autolens.profiles import light_profiles, mass_profiles

-# Load an image from the 'basic' folder.
-It is assumed that this folder contains image.fits, noise.fits and psf.fits.
+# Load an image_plane_image from the 'basic' folder.
+It is assumed that this folder contains image_plane_image.fits, noise.fits and psf.fits.
 img = im.load('basic', pixel_scale=0.05)

 # In the first phase we attempt to fit the lens light with an EllipticalSersicLP.